 Vermantia’s gaming and software portfolio is available to operators as a fully customisable solution via its platform.
 It sits alongside the industry’s most comprehensive range of top-quality live horse and greyhound racing, which is distributed via bespoke channels with the optimum for each operator solution.

 For more information on Vermantia please contact Marianna Herodotou on: Herodotou@vermantia.com

 Vermantia is a leader in omni-channel content solutions for lotteries, gaming and betting operators worldwide.
 The company constitutes a one-stop-shop for bespoke data and picture content featuring thousands of live racing and sports events a year, complemented by the most comprehensive portfolio of virtual sports and next gen games on the market.
 Founded in 2007, the company has offices in Athens, Cyprus and Italy, as well as representatives in the UK, CIS, and Nigeria, allowing it to partner dozens of international operators across 32 countries.
-In August 2022, Arena Racing Company (ARC) acquired Vermantia, expanding its broadcast infrastructure and technological capabilities, allowing it to create a market-leading content & data hub.
+In March 2018, Arena Racing Company (ARC) acquired a majority stake in Vermantia, expanding its broadcast infrastructure and technological capabilities, allowing it to create a market-leading content & data hub.
 For more information about Vermantia visit www.vermantia.com

 About Arena Racing Company: